lgiordani/postage/README.md

 So update to 1.0.x without hesitation, await the full-of-features 1.1.0 release and beware of the frightening version 2.0.0 that will crash your systems! =)

+[The code contained in the _master_ branch on GitHub before the PyPI release was marked with version 3.0.x.
+Indeed that is the real version of the package but since previous versions were not released I wanted to be a good releaser and start from version 1]

 # License

 This package, Postage, a Python library for AMQP-based network components, is licensed under the terms of the GNU General Public License Version 2 or later (the "GPL").
 For the GPL 2 please see LICENSE-GPL-2.0.